 Double-Check Your Heater

 In any event, your pre-existing or new pool heater will need some tech examinations before winter is in full swing.
-It’s a good idea to contact a professional at GPS Pools, if you’d like a comprehensive heater checkup.
-If you’d like to make a heater your pool’s newest addition, you can choose from four great energy generation types: a propane heater, an electric heater, a gas heater or a solar heater
+It’s a good idea to contact a professional at GPS Pools if you’d like a comprehensive heater checkup.
+If you’d like to make a heater your pool’s newest addition, you can choose from four great energy generation types: a propane heater, an electric heat pump, a gas heater, or a solar heater

 Each type of heater has its own benefits, in terms of fuel efficiency and electrical costs—and GPS Pools is here to serve as your provider.

 Related Article: 4 Swimming Pool Heater Options To Enjoy Swimming All Year

 Consider Some Upgrades when Winterizing Your Pool